danklammer/eleventy-tailwind/README.md

 ## Styling with TailwindCSS

-While running/developing locally, the `npm run watch` command will recompile the site as files are saved and this includes the CSS pipeline from Tailwind.
+While running/developing locally, the `npm run serve` command will recompile the site as files are saved and this includes the CSS pipeline from Tailwind.

 ### Global CSS utilities.